 Increased customer loyalty

-This is an important goal for any company, and it’s usually achieved by building a strong relationship with customers.
+This is an important goal for any company, and it’s usually achieved by building a strong relationship with customers, paving the way for customer loyalty.
 Product service management looks at ways of building long-term relationships by offering personalized services which are tailored to customers’ specific needs.
 Additionally, it develops products that will meet their expectations in terms of quality at different price points.

 More flexible to changing market conditions and customer demands